When Declaring Bankruptcy – Can I travel overseas?

-At Bankruptcy Advice Perth we will always make certain that you qualify for Bankruptcy before we proceed with helping you in your application.
+At Bankruptcy Perth we will always make sure that you qualify for Bankruptcy before we proceed with assisting you in your application.
 There are some circumstances where you will not be able to apply, and these are relatively straightforward, for example if you have a foreign, not Australian debt.

 In most cases however, you will qualify for bankruptcy and by calling 1300 795 575 we can start the process together.

 17. What If I’m Not Completely Sure Who I Owe Money To?

 What If I’m Not Completely Sure Who I Owe Money To?

 Applying for a credit report to find out the complete list of creditors is not the complete solution.

 Some creditors won’t report your debt to a credit agency or credit reporting agency, and you might discover that a bill turns up on your front door quite unexpectedly.
 This is part of life, it is very easy to forget who you owe money to especially if you have moved or have lost contact with the creditor.

 At Bankruptcy Perth we can help you to simply add the debt to your list of creditors, and then have it written off, as long as the debt was incurred before you filed for bankruptcy.
 Call us to find out on 1300 795 575.

 18. I’ve Had a Motor Vehicle Accident.
 Will the Debt Be Covered in Bankruptcy?

 I’ve Had a Motor Vehicle Accident.
 Will the Debt Be Covered in Bankruptcy?